 Students may take the English Proficiency Test on campus on the dates designated in the AIIAS academic calendar, normally shortly before the beginning of every term.
-The test consists of listening, comprehension, grammar, vocabulary, reading, and a written composition.
+The test consists of listening, comprehension, grammar, vocabulary, reading, and written composition.
 Students who need to take the proficiency test outside of the scheduled dates will be required to pay an additional expediting fee equal to the regular to the regular English Center application fee in order for their placement to be determined.

 Only students who meet English proficiency standards will be allowed to register for Seminary or Graduate School courses.
 Students who have not met English proficiency requirements are expected to retake a standardized English examination, or to take instruction in English as a Second Language, such as that offered on the AIIAS campus.
 Students in the English Center are expected to make adequate progress in their coursework in order to qualify for an AIIAS-sponsored visa.
 English students will be treated in the following ways based on their test scores:

-A student who receives score of 53 or below on the English Proficiency Exam will work full time on English and register for Elementary' English (Level 1).
+A student who receives a score of 53 or below on the English Proficiency Exam will work full time on English and register for Elementary' English (Level 1).
 If at the end of the term, a student has fulfilled the course requirements by demonstrating in coursework the ability to communicate in basic English in everyday experiences, the student may register for Intermediate English (Level 2).
 Note: Students who enter Level 1 with a score of less than 30, will find it difficult to satisfactorily complete Level 1 within one term, and are likely to need to repeat the class.